FCG-LLC/hyena-edge/README.md

 -t, --transport <transport>        Nanomsg transport [default: ipc]  [possible values: tcp, ipc, ws]
 ```

+## Compile-time feature flags

+- nightly - signal that the nightly compiler is in use, allows running benches
+- debug - compile with the debug table tools module, provides `DebugTable` trait and impls
+- validate_append - enable validation of incoming Append data, this can have noticeable impact on performance

 ## Architecture

 The main design choices of Hyena: